-Belvedere Palace hosts the Austrian National Gallery and the world’s largest Gustav Klimt collection.
+The Belvedere Palaces also opens an hour earlier (9.00 am) than most local museums.
+Why visit the Belvedere Palace?
+It hosts the Austrian National Gallery and the world’s largest Gustav Klimt collection.

-Start your visit at the Upper Belvedere and National Gallery before strolling down the manicured baroque gardens to the Lower Belvedere, open from 10.00 am.
+Start your visit at the Upper Belvedere and National Gallery before strolling down the manicured baroque gardens to the Lower Belvedere that opens from 10.00 am.

 When it comes to guidebook coffeehouses why not have your breakfast ‘Semmerl’ (Austrian for roll) at Café Central before the clock strikes 9.